pcgwa1/engineering-test/AnswersToTechnicalQuestions.md

 What do you think about this technical assessment?

 ```
 This technical assessment was very interesting and different.
-It is not restrictive abd allows a candidate to express themslthemself in solving the given problem in a language or manor that suits them.
+It is not restrictive and allows a candidate to express themself in solving the given problem in a language or manor that suits them.
 ```

 Question 6